 "The Government does recognise that work is needed to ensure that new building developments and the siting of new power lines take proper account of the 1998 ICNIRP exposure levels and the EU Recommendation and will work proactively with the electricity industry and local authorities to explore the incorporation of the international standards formally into the planning system."

 We are aware of just one case where a contrary view was taken in a planning issue.
 An Inspector ruled that planning permission should not be given for a development in Merton, South London, because it would bring a substation close to bedrooms.
 No actual field levels seem to have been provided, and there is no indication that the Inspector was aware of the existence of exposure limits.
 We presume (but, of course, cannot be certain) that if it was heard again now, with the clarity provided by the Written Ministerial Statement, permission would not have been refused on the same grounds.

-We are not aware of any UK mortgage lender which has a policy of refusing mortgages for properties near overhead lines or on grounds of EMFs.
+Until recently, we were not aware of any UK mortgage lender which has a policy of refusing mortgages for properties near overhead lines or on grounds of EMFs.
+In the last year, we have heard of at least one such policy, and we are talking to the relevant bodies about this.
 If, however, you encounter any such problems, try contacting National Grid’s EMF unit who have experience of this and may be able to help you.